 Dye migration is not to be confused with an opacity issue, which can occur when applying Fashion for Lights (which does not have a white backer) to a darker garment.
 You also may have the fabric of the shirt come through when using our Vintage transfers, which are designed to be a "hot-split" type transfer that leaves the print feeling well-worn.

 What other options do I have?

-We recommend using a premium 100% ringspun cotton garment and our Vintage formula for the best feel without having opacity issues.
 If you simply must use a garment with a higher polyester content, Athletic or our Waterbased formulas will be your best bet to stop migration in its tracks.
+For a softer feel, we recommend using a premium 100% ringspun cotton garment and our Vintage formula for the best feel without having dye migration issues.

 Waterbased blocks dye migration?